Fierce repression in Jujuy: one seriously injured and more than 50 people arrested

 The indigenous peoples who inhabit the territory now called Jujuy oppose the constitutional reform because there was no prior, free and informed consultation, as mandated by Argentine law.

-Among the reformed points, the provincial government's bill modified Article 36 of the Constitution, "the right to private property."
-The text incorporated into the new Constitution is aimed at indigenous peoples, the vast majority of whom do not have property titles, despite having ancestral occupation of their territory.
-In many cases, they face pressure from individuals who never occupied the land but have property titles.
+Among the reformed points, the provincial government's bill modified Article 36 of the Constitution, "right to private property."
+The text incorporated into the new Constitution is directed at Indigenous peoples, the vast majority of whom lack property titles, despite their ancestral occupation of their territory.
+In many cases, they endure pressure from individuals who never occupied the land but possess property titles.

-The reform provides for the incorporation of "fast and expeditious mechanisms and procedures to protect private property and restore any alteration in the possession, use, and enjoyment of property in favor of its owner."
-Furthermore, unauthorized occupation will be considered a "serious violation of property rights," and "the conditions for eviction and for ensuring that the owner(s) of the affected property rights are immediately able to exercise their rights will be determined, even when the perpetrators of the unauthorized occupation claim to represent or exercise the rights of the people."
+The reform provides for the incorporation of “mechanisms and swift procedures to protect private property and restore any alteration in the possession, use, and enjoyment of property to its owner.”
+Furthermore, “unauthorized occupation” will be considered a “serious violation of property rights,” and “the conditions for eviction will be established so that the owner(s) of the affected property rights can immediately exercise their rights, even if those responsible for the unauthorized occupation claim to represent or exercise the rights of the people.”

 SUPPORT US